 Product integrity is vital for maintaining trust throughout the tuna supply chain.
 The MSC has a dual element to its certification – sustainability of the fishery itself and Chain of Custody (supply chain traceability).
 Improving traceability brings Indonesia one-step closer towards achieving certification for its tuna fisheries.
 Fishing for tuna by pole-and-line/hand-line is widely regarded as the most environmentally responsible and labour-rich method of catching tuna, meaning that fishers or companies claiming to sell such fish may receive a premium price for their catch; thus traceability within these fisheries is paramount.
 It is important that all pole-and-line/hand-line product is ‘what it says on the tin’ so that tuna buyers can purchase with confidence and fishers are recognised and rewarded for operating with these low- environmental impact catch methods.

-The aim of the PVR project was to encourage and enable Indonesia’s small-scale tuna fisheries to voluntarily register their vessels.
-Registration is supports improved communication between small-scale fisheries and the rest of the supply chain (e.g. processors and purchasers) who are looking for practical tools to validate sustainability and traceability claims.
-By registering on the PVR, vessels communicate their commitment to comply with RFMO requirements such as operating a licensed and registered vessel, participating in observer programs, and not featuring on RFMO IUU lists.
+The PVR aims to encourage and enable tuna fisheries to voluntarily register their vessels.
+For large-scale industrial fishing operations registration helps to improve communication between fisheries and the rest of the supply chain (e.g. processors and purchasers) who are looking for practical tools to validate sustainability and traceability claims.
+Registration also enables, vessels to communicate their commitment to comply with RFMO requirements such as operating a licensed and registered vessel, participating in observer programs, and not featuring on RFMO IUU lists.
 In addition, vessels also adopt voluntary commitments, such as reporting catch and effort, and adopting shark finning policies.
-To ensure compliance, vessels are audited by an independent assessor.
+To ensure compliance, an independent assessor audits vessels